Course Overview

 FEE-HELP(For Domestic Students)

-For more information on admission requirements, please refer to the APIC Admission Policy.
+For more information on admission requirements including special entry requirements, please refer to the APIC Admission Policy.

-All applicants from a non-English speaking background applying to any postgraduate course at APIC must satisfy the following additional English language requirements:
+All applicants from a non-English speaking background applying to a Graduate Certificate at APIC must satisfy ONE of the following English language requirements:

 FEE-HELP is a Commonwealth Government loan available to eligible students enrolled in APIC Courses in order to help pay all or part of their tuition fees.